KaidiK/KaidiK.github.io/_pages/about.md

 *Aug 2023*, **[Contributed talk at JSM 2023]** Toronto, Canada.\\
 I attended and presented my work on [Study design features that improves the effect sizes in brain-wide association studies](https://www.biorxiv.org/content/10.1101/2023.05.29.542742v2.abstract) at the Joint Statistical Meeting (JSM) 2023.

+*Jul 2023*, **[3rd place in All US National Kendo Championships]** Rochester, MI.\\
+I was selected to Southeast team to compete for National Champions at the All US Kendo Championships -- the highest-level Kendo tournament in the US.
+We won the 3rd place representing the mudansha team from the southeastern region!
+This achievement is the result of the hard work and sweat of every team member!

 *Jun 2023*, **[Student paper award at NESS 2023]** Boston, MA.\\
 I presented my work on [Alzheimer's disease progression modeling](https://alz-journals.onlinelibrary.wiley.com/doi/full/10.1002/alz.063496) in the the student paper competition session at [36th New England Statistics Symposium](https://archive.nestat.org/symposium2023/html/) (NESS), and won the **NESS Studet Paper Award**!